There is an issue with online registration, where do I go for support?

 Monday-Friday | 8am-7pm CST (for phone, chat, and email support)

 Saturday/Sunday/Holidays | 9am-6pm CST (for phone, chat, and email support)

 Where can I pick up new or used lacrosse gear?

 Online at SportsStop.com, in person at Dave's Sport Shop in Maple Grove, Play it Again sports in Elk River also has used lacrosse gear.
 Many vendors will usually have a promo package for gear where you can get a discount when you buy all the pads at the same time.

 When does the field lacrosse season begin?

 The outdoor practices start as soon as the school district allows us to get out on the fields.
 Practices start around May 1st, sometimes a week or two earlier depending on moisture content on the fields and the condition of the turf.
 The volunteer coaches at each age level will request field allocations and based upon coach and field availability you will receive a practice schedule of dates and times.

 How does the online uniform ordering work?

-New in 2019, you will receive a link to place a uniform order on or after the March 11th open house at Elk River Highschool.
-The uniforms are made by Northstar Lacrosse.
-If you are unsure of your player’s size, we will be hosting an open house at Elk River High School on the evening of March 11th 2019.
-We will have uniforms in each size for you to have your player try-on to ensure accurate sizing.
+Geared Up has uniforms in each size for you to have your player try-on to ensure accurate sizing.
 Feel free to bring shoulder pads if you are wondering how they will fit with pads on.
-You will also be ordering your shooter shirt and can have the player’s last name printed on the shooter shirt.
+You will also be ordering your shooter shirt which will have the player’s last name and number printed on the shooter shirt.
 Some parents go a size up on the shooter shirt so it is easier to read the last name on the shooter shirt as it will hang down a bit below the uniform.